Jobs & Unemployment

-According to the US Census, about 7% of the adult population, or 18 million people, identified as veterans in 2018.
+According to the US Census, 6.9% of the adult population, or 17.4 million people, identified as veterans in 2019.
 With the overall size of the military declining and older veterans passing away, the number of people identifying as veterans has steadily declined for two decades.

-The economic situation of veterans is improving in some ways, particularly in comparison to the overall population.
-The nation’s unemployment rate in 2018 was 3.9%; the rate for veterans was even lower at 3.5%
+Prior to the 2020 pandemic, the economic situation of veterans was improving in some ways, particularly in comparison to the overall population.
+The nation’s unemployment rate in 2019 was 3.7%; the rate for veterans was even lower at 3.1%

 According to the Census, there were over nine million employed veterans in 2019, with the largest group of veterans — 22% — working in government.
 They also often find work in manufacturing (12% of veterans are in that industry), and professional and business services (11% of veterans), which includes jobs such as those in consulting, management, and accounting.
 Younger veterans are even more likely than older veterans to work in government, whereas older veterans are more likely to be self-employed.